Avvco/Tiramisu_Environment/README.md

 vagrant ssh
 ```

-to log into your virtualbox
+to log into your VirtualBox

 ## If Docker does not Install Successfully